Smart Money Is Betting Big In Micron Technology Options

 Micron is one of the largest semiconductor companies in the world, specializing in memory and storage chips.
 Its primary revenue stream comes from dynamic random access memory, or DRAM, and it also has minority exposure to not-and or NAND, flash chips.
 Micron serves a global customer base, selling chips into data centers, mobile phones, consumer electronics, and industrial and automotive applications.
 The firm is vertically integrated.

 Where Is Micron Technology Standing Right Now?
-Currently trading with a volume of 2,341,019, the MU's price is up by 1.5%, now at $88.15.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 14 days.
-Expert Opinions on Micron Technology
+Currently trading with a volume of 2,940,198, the MU's price is up by 0.98%, now at $88.03.
+RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
+Anticipated earnings release is in 8 days.
+Professional Analyst Ratings for Micron Technology

-In the last month, 2 experts released ratings on this stock with an average target price of $157.5.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $121.4.

-An analyst from Needham has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $140.
-Consistent in their evaluation, an analyst from Susquehanna keeps a Positive rating on Micron Technology with a target price of $175.
+An analyst from Needham persists with their Buy rating on Micron Technology, maintaining a target price of $140.
+An analyst from Raymond James persists with their Outperform rating on Micron Technology, maintaining a target price of $125.
+An analyst from Exane BNP Paribas has revised its rating downward to Underperform, adjusting the price target to $67.
+Maintaining their stance, an analyst from Susquehanna continues to hold a Positive rating for Micron Technology, targeting a price of $175.
+An analyst from Morgan Stanley has decided to maintain their Equal-Weight rating on Micron Technology, which currently sits at a price target of $100.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.